seratch/dallish/README.md

 ## Note

-Dallish is slower than Dalli, so just use as a tool for debugging or management.
+Dallish is slower than Dalli.
+Just use as a tool for debugging or management.

-Unfortunately, the methods by Dallish won't work with memcached 1.6 or higher.
+The methods by Dallish won't work with memcached 1.6 or higher.

 ## How to use?

-First, get Dallish.

 ```
 gem install dallish
 ```

-And then, try it as follows.
+Try it out as follows.

 ```ruby
 require 'dallish'